 Premier League players earn way more in a week than most people do in a year, and that is always going to seem unjust to many.

 It is a moral question as much as a sporting one.
 It’s fair to ask whether anyone should earn £300,000 a week.
+It isn't just the players earning huge sums of money though - the average football manager salary figures are also astronomical.

 The pro-player view would pose that this money is generated by the success of the Premier League, for which the players are primarily reasonable.